dyerjos/AutomationChallenge/laser_program_generator/README.md

 - [x] Psuedocode the program
 - [x] Develop the program in Python
 - [ ] Develop extra tests against working program
-- [ ] Check:
+- [x] Check:
-    - [ ] Is there a more efficient way to do this?
+    - [x] Is there a more efficient way to do this?
-    - [ ] Is this program about the same duration as the baseline solution for each test case?
+    - [x] Is this program about the same duration as the baseline solution for each test case?
-    - [ ] Is this program below the maximum allowed duration for each test case?
+    - [x] Is this program below the maximum allowed duration for each test case?
-    - [ ] Does this solution scale well for larger grid sizes?
+    - [x] Does this solution scale well for larger grid sizes?
-- [ ] Refactor code:
+- [x] Refactor code:
-    - [ ] DRY
+    - [x] DRY
     - [x] KISS
-    - [ ] SoC
+    - [x] SoC
-    - [ ] SOLID
-    - [ ] Zen of Python
+    - [x] Zen of Python
 - [ ] Add Flow Chart
 - [ ] Finalize README
 - [ ] Submission: